 Display & Video 360

-You can do pre-bid blocking on all classifiers in Display & Video 360, with brand safety targeting.
+You can do pre-bid blocking on all sensitive categories and digital content labels in Display & Video 360, with brand safety targeting.

 Campaign Manager 360

-You can do post-impression blocking on a subset of sensitive categories in Campaign Manager 360.
+You can do post-impression blocking on a subset of sensitive categories and digital content labels in Campaign Manager 360.

 Why ad blocking is useful